A-Bhat/Modeling-and-prediction-for-movies/reg_model_project.md

 ## F-statistic: 76.77 on 1 and 649 DF,  p-value: < 2.2e-16
 ```

-Here the $p$-value is less than $0.05$, hence we reject the null hypothesis in favour of the alternate.
+Here the *p*-value is less than *0.05*, hence we reject the null hypothesis in favour of the alternate.

 ***